metal3-io/metal3-docs/design/metadata-handling.md

 The secret will contain the generated data for the host.
 Once the secret reference field on the Metal3Machine is set, the Metal3Machine controller will proceed with the provisioning.

+### Deployment flow

+#### Manual secret creation

+In the case where the Metal3Machine is created without a `dataTemplate` value, if the `metaData` or `networkData` fields are set (one or both), the Metal3Machine reconciler will fetch the secret, set the status field and directly start the provisioning of the BareMetalHost using the secrets if given.
+If one of the secrets does not exist, the controller will wait to start the provisioning of the BareMetalHost until it exists.

+#### Dynamic secret creation

+In the case where the Metal3Machine is created with a `dataTemplate` value, the Metal3Machine reconciler will fetch that object (or wait until it exists if it does not exist yet) and add the Metal3Machine in the ownerReferences of the Metal3DataTemplate.

+The Metal3DataTemplate would then be reconciled, and its controller will create an index for this Metal3Machine if it does not exist yet, and create a Metal3Data object with the index and the Metal3Machine in the ownerReference.

+The Metal3Data reconciler will then generate the secrets, based on the index, the Metal3DataTemplate and the machine.
+Once created, it will set the status field `ready` to True.

+Once the metal3Data object is ready, the Metal3Machine controller will fetch the secrets that have been created (one or both) and use them to start provisioning the BareMetalHost.

+#### Hybrid configuration

+If the Metal3Machine object is created with a `dataTemplate` field set, but one of the `metaData` or `networkData` is also set in the spec, this one will override the template generation for this specific secret. i.e. if the user sets the three fields, the controller will use the user input secret for both.

+This means that some hybrid scenarios are supported, where the user can give directly the `metaData` secret and let the controller render the `networkData` secret through the Metal3DataTemplate object.

 ## Implementation structure